 The widespread adoption of mobile devices has changed consumer behaviour to the extent that some commerce categories are almost entirely intermediated by digital interactions.
 This has important implications for businesses as they implement digital transformation initiatives, as it forces management teams to acknowledge that digital content is a key capability for success.

 However, existing content production capability is not fit-for-purpose, consisting as it does of islands of channel specific expertise, each reliant on its own systems and archaic processes - using outdated tools and methods while storing content in one of many content silos, where it is hard to discover and organize, and 'waterfall' production method dominates, with work moving in batches from one stage to the next.

 As a result, concepting, creating and deploying content can take many weeks, and output is constrained to supporting a single, core customer segment.
-The best performing brands have reduced this lifecycle to just days, enabling them to support far more personalized experiences that tell better stories and support customers through the purchasing process with rich and targeted content!
+The best performing businesses have reduced this lifecycle to just days, enabling them to support far more personalized experiences that tell better stories and support customers through the purchasing process with rich and targeted content!

 So where to begin?
 The search for answers starts with framing the problem in sufficient fidelity that the 'answers' are obvious to creatives, producers and their managers alike.
 This comes from gaining a deep understanding of your content production system - its people, processes, tools and technologies - and a detailed catalogue of the issues and constraints that are the root cause of low productivity and long content production SLAs.

 Diagnostics are carried out on-site with content production teams.
 They are conducted through a series of on-site stakeholder interviews, in which team members share details of each step of the process together with the challenges they face.
 Interviews are conducted anonymously to ensure that everyone feels comfortable, so that together we can uncover obstacles as content flows through the system.